Cube-OS/cubeOS/services/isis-ants-service/README.md

 # ISIS Antenna Systems Service

-Kubos Service for interacting with an [ISIS Antenna System](https://www.isispace.nl/product-category/products/antenna-systems/)
+CubeOS Service for interacting with an [ISIS Antenna System](https://www.isispace.nl/product-category/products/antenna-systems/)

 # Configuration

-The service must be configured in `/etc/kubos-config.toml` with the following fields:
+The service must be configured in `/etc/cubeos-config.toml` with the following fields:

 - `[isis-ants-service.addr]`